-In the Gospel, we hear about Zacchaeus running ahead and climbing a sycamore tree to see Jesus.
+In the gospel, we hear about Zacchaeus running ahead and climbing a sycamore tree to see Jesus.
 His dogged attitude and unwavering commitment should inspire us on our path of ongoing encounters with the living Christ.
 We may encounter him in the love of our parents or children.
 He also reveals himself to us in the poor and most vulnerable.
-And if we have a stamina and determination of Zacchaeus, we, too, could see Jesus in the collective struggle for human dignity, for climate justice, for a healthy politics.
+And if we have the stamina and determination of Zacchaeus, we too can see Jesus in the collective struggle for human dignity, climate justice, and social solidarity.